hatchjaw/faust-ddsp/README.md

 #### Final tips for creation of a neural network
 - You must know that while defining a neural network, you must use `par(i, b.next_signals(N), _)` to allow the gradients from all previous layers to pass through the current FC layer. $N$ in this context refers to the number of previous FC layers that were defined.
 Refer to the example for more understanding.
 - Note the number of weights and biases each FC should take in.
 The recursion should be crafted appropriately.

+### Bridging to a realistic example
+Using [fc-3.dsp](./examples/experiments/fc-3.dsp) as inspiration, we believe this example could serve as a foundation for generating a realistic dataset in another language, such as C++, and subsequently creating a functional neural network by integrating C++ with Faust.
+Additionally, this could be a stepping stone towards obtaining weights and biases and storing them in a file for offline inference.

 ## Roadmap
 - Automatic parameter normalisation...